Skip to main content

 • missing_fields — which fields the engine wanted but didn’t get

 • slug resolved — if you sent a slug, this confirms what the resolver picked.
 Different from what you expected?
 Wrong slug, wrong tenant.
-(The dated ruleset_id is also returned — that’s the immutable version-pin if you need byte-exact replay.)

 • engine_version — same as your local expectation?
 Mismatched engine versions can change outcomes; pin the version if replay matters